payloadcms/enterprise-website-cms/README.md

 # Enterprise Website Design System CMS boilerplate
-This is a boilerplate for a CMS built with [Payload](https://payloadcms.com)This is a starter template that showcases how to scaffold out collections, globals and fields in Payload.
+This is a boilerplate for a CMS built with [Payload](https://payloadcms.com).
+It's a starter template that showcases how to scaffold out collections, globals and fields in Payload.
 You can pull this down and launch it locally to see how it works.

 ## Getting Started
 1. Clone this repo